American Museum of Natural History: Educational outreach

 AMNH's education programs include outreach to schools in New York City by the Moveable Museum.

-Additionally, the Museum itself offers a wide variety of educational programs, camps, and classes for students from pre-K to post-graduate levels.
-Notably, the Museum sponsors the Lang Science Program, a comprehensive 5th–12th grade research and science education program, and the Science Research Mentorship Program (SRMP), among the most prestigious paid internships in NYC, in which pairs of students conduct a full year of intensive original research with an AMNH scientist.
+The AMNH offers a wide variety of educational programs, camps, and classes for students from pre-K to post-graduate levels.
+The AMNH sponsors the Lang Science Program, a comprehensive 5th–12th grade research and science education program, and the Science Research Mentorship Program (SRMP), in which pairs of students conduct a full year of intensive original research with an AMNH scientist.
+As of 2023, about 400,000 schoolchildren annually take field trips to the AMNH.
+Although most students visit for a day or less, since late 2023 the museum has also provided a weeklong educational program called Beyond Elementary Explorations in Science.

 Richard Gilder Graduate School

+On October 23, 2006, the museum launched the Richard Gilder Graduate School, becoming the first American museum in the United States to award doctoral degrees in its own name.
+The school is named for businessman Richard Gilder, who contributed $50 million toward the school.
+Accredited in 2009, the school had 11 students enrolled in 2011, who work closely with curators and have access to the collections.
+The first seven graduates were awarded their degrees in 2013.
 The AMNH offers a Master of Arts in Teaching (MAT) in Earth Science and a PhD in Comparative Biology.

-On October 23, 2006, the museum launched the Richard Gilder Graduate School, which offers a PhD in Comparative Biology, becoming the first American museum in the United States to award doctoral degrees in its own name.
-Accredited in 2009, in 2011 the graduate school had 11 students enrolled, who work closely with curators and they have access to the collections.
-The first seven graduates to complete the program were awarded their degrees on September 30, 2013.
-The dean of the graduate school is AMNH paleontologist John J. Flynn, and the namesake and major benefactor is Richard Gilder.

-The MAT Earth Science Residency program was launched in 2012 to address a critical shortage of qualified science teachers in New York State, particularly in high-needs schools with diverse populations.
+The MAT Earth Science Residency program was launched in 2012 to address a critical shortage of qualified science teachers in New York state.
 In 2015, the MAT program officially joined the Richard Gilder Graduate School, with the NYS Board of Regents authorizing the Gilder School to grant the MAT degree.
-The program has about 16 graduates complete the program each year.